What Is Michael Jackson's Estate Worth?

 Advertisement

-Neverland Ranch, where Jackson lived for 15 years, was recently put back on the market for $31 million USD, a nearly 70% discount from its original asking price of $100 million USD in 2015.
-Jackson paid $17.5 million USD for the property in 1988.
+Neverland Ranch, where Jackson lived for 15 years, was recently put back on the market for $31 million, a nearly 70% discount from its original asking price of $100 million in 2015.
+Jackson paid $17.5 million for the property in 1988.
 The ranch, which has been named Sycamore Valley Ranch, has been remodeled since Jackson’s death and sits on 2,700 acres on the edge of the Los Padres National Forest.
-It’s difficult to put a number on what the home is actually worth, as it’s a unique property with a troubled history, but according to Zillow, a 10-acre lot nearby in Los Olivos is on the market for $920,000 USD.
-That would set the cost per acre at a little over $90,000 USD, making Neverland Ranch severely underpriced based on acreage alone.
+It’s difficult to put a number on what the home is actually worth, as it’s a unique property with a troubled history, but according to Zillow, a 10-acre lot nearby in Los Olivos is on the market for $920,000.
+That would set the cost per acre at a little over $90,000, making Neverland Ranch severely underpriced based on acreage alone.

 “

-Adjusted for inflation, the King of Pop has made $2.1 billion USD since his death.
+Adjusted for inflation, the King of Pop has made $2.1 billion since his death.

 ”